riolaf05/ai_obj_detection_cd/README.md

 * ~~add model evaluation using MLFlow into pipeline flow: use another docker for evaluation and find a way to offer MLFlow UI~~
 * ~~add CICD pipelines~~
 * test object detection and image recognition models
+* add real time object detection models
-* smooth object detection docker image to be used on demand
+* smooth object detection docker image to be used on-demand

 ### References